Anti-Bribery for Sales · Module 1 of 2

 Your choice

-Decline in writing this morning.
+Decline in writing today.
 Log offered-not-accepted.
-Brief Lila over email.
+Brief Lila by email.

 Your choice

 Sit on it.
-Take the tickets to Lila Monday and run a retrospective pre-clear.
+Take the tickets to Lila Monday for a retrospective pre-clear.

 Don't go to the game.
-Leave the envelope sealed on the kitchen counter.
-Walk into Lila's office Monday with it and ask her to pre-clear it after the fact.
-Argue the renewal is a formality so the timing isn't really a corrupt inducement.
-Defensible if Lila agrees, but you've held the offer over the weekend without a paper trail.
+Walk into Lila's office Monday and ask her to pre-clear it after the fact.
+Defensible if she agrees, but you've held the offer over the weekend with no paper trail.

 Your choice